addiscent/php-server-mon-sys/README.md

       203942ceb32d    mysql:5.7.7    "/entrypoint.sh mysql"   ...   phpservermonsysmaster_db_1

-  Inspect the resulting list for a container whose IMAGE name is "mysql:...", and take note of its CONTAINER ID.
+  Note the CONTAINER ID.
 To discover the IP address of that container, use the following command:

   $ docker inspect -f "{{ .NetworkSettings.IPAddress }}" 203942ceb32d # use your CONTAINER ID